Speeding Accidents Result in Severe Injuries

 If you were injured in a traffic accident because of a driver who was speeding, Texas law permits you to seek compensation for your injuries and losses.
 Money won’t take away your physical pain, but it can alleviate some of the emotional and financial stress.

 A qualified speeding accident attorney can advocate for you and pursue the best outcome for your case.
-Contact the skilled legal team at The Law Offices of George Salinas at (210) 225-0909 to schedule a free consultation to learn how we might help you after a speeding accident in San Antonio.
+Contact the skilled legal team at George Salinas Injury Lawyers at (210) 225-0909 to schedule a free consultation to learn how we might help you after a speeding accident in San Antonio.

 Speeding accidents often result in severe injuries and fatalities.
 The extreme forces a speeding vehicle inflicts when it collides with another vehicle can cause occupants of both vehicles: